drolsonmi/drolsonmi.github.io/Stats1040/Chapter20/20_1_Hypotheses.md

 </div>
 <div popover id="Problem_3">

-## Problem 20.1.3
+<h1>Problem 20.1.3</h1>
-3. An educator wants to test whether a new teaching method affects student performance. __Historically, the average score on a standardized exam is 75__.
-The educator believes the __new method may lead to a different average score__.
+<p>3.
+An educator wants to test whether a new teaching method affects student performance. <b>Historically, the average score on a standardized exam is 75</b>.
+The educator believes the <b>new method may lead to a different average score</b>.
 A class of 40 students taught with the new method had an average score of 78.2 with a standard deviation of 6.3.
-Test the hypothesis at the 5% significance level.
+Test the hypothesis at the 5% significance level.</p>

-The standardized exam shows an average score of 75 using the previous teaching method.
-This is what we are comparing the new teaching method to, so we use 75 as our null value.
+<p>The standardized exam shows an average score of 75 using the previous teaching method.
+This is what we are comparing the new teaching method to, so we use 75 as our null value.</p>

 $$\mu_0 = 75$$

-We want to see if the new teaching method leads to __different__ average scores.
+<p>We want to see if the new teaching method leads to <b>different</b> average scores.
 In this case, we don't care if the score is greater or smaller - just different.
-So, our hypotheses are:
+So, our hypotheses are:</p>

 $$H_0: \mu = 75 \qquad\qquad H_A: \mu \ne 75$$